Chapter 1

 1.6 Orientation

 We will proceed as follows.
-In the remainder of this chapter, section 1.7 introduces rules for identifying sentences, and section 1.8 introduces rules for sentence fragments and utterances.
+In the remainder of this chapter, section 1.7 introduces rules for identifying sentences and section 1.8 introduces rules for sentence fragments and utterances.
 This will demonstrate writing DCG rules with attributes for collecting layered structure and passing on ripple information.
 This will also demonstrate using the Prolog system to query English word input.

 Subsequent chapters define rules to build up a wide coverage of consequences from word input.
 This starts in chapter 2 with an inventory of the kinds of words there are in English.
-Once we have a handle on the range of words, we will want to start placing words together to create phrases, and this is the goal of chapter 3.
+Once we have a handle on the range of words, we will want to start placing words together to create phrases and this is the goal of chapter 3.
 Chapter 4 establishes what verbs require to be present in the clause based on their given verb code.
 With access to phrases and verb words with their selection requirements, we will have content for clause layers.
 Establishing what is possible at the clause layer is the goal of chapter 5.
 Chapter 6 builds on all the preceding chapters by integrating clause subordination.
 Chapter 7 gives closing remarks.

 1.7 Sentences